sarahwise/Burger/homework_instructions.md

 #### Config Setup

-1. Inside your `burger` directory, create a folder named `config`.
+1. Inside your `burger` directory, create a folder named `config`.x

-2. Create a `connection.js` file inside `config` directory.
+2. Create a `connection.js` file inside `config` directory.x

-   * Inside the `connection.js` file, setup the code to connect Node to MySQL.
+   * Inside the `connection.js` file, setup the code to connect Node to MySQL.x

-   * Export the connection.
+   * Export the connection.x

-3. Create an `orm.js` file inside `config` directory.
+3. Create an `orm.js` file inside `config` directory.x

-   * Import (require) `connection.js` into `orm.js`
+   * Import (require) `connection.js` into `orm.js`x

    * In the `orm.js` file, create the methods that will execute the necessary MySQL commands in the controllers.
-These are the methods you will need to use in order to retrieve and store data in your database.
+These are the methods you will need to use in order to retrieve and store data in your database.x

      * `selectAll()`
      * `insertOne()`
      * `updateOne()`

-   * Export the ORM object in `module.exports`.
+   * Export the ORM object in `module.exports`.x

 #### Model setup

-* Inside your `burger` directory, create a folder named `models`.
+* Inside your `burger` directory, create a folder named `models`.x

-  * In `models`, make a `burger.js` file.
+  * In `models`, make a `burger.js` file.x

-    * Inside `burger.js`, import `orm.js` into `burger.js`
+    * Inside `burger.js`, import `orm.js` into `burger.js`x

-    * Also inside `burger.js`, create the code that will call the ORM functions using burger specific input for the ORM.
+    * Also inside `burger.js`, create the code that will call the ORM functions using burger specific input for the ORM.x

-    * Export at the end of the `burger.js` file.
+    * Export at the end of the `burger.js` file.x

 #### Controller setup

-1. Inside your `burger` directory, create a folder named `controllers`.
+1. Inside your `burger` directory, create a folder named `controllers`.x

-2. In `controllers`, create the `burgers_controller.js` file.
+2. In `controllers`, create the `burgers_controller.js` file.x

-3. Inside the `burgers_controller.js` file, import the following:
+3. Inside the `burgers_controller.js` file, import the following:x

    * Express
    * `burger.js`

-4. Create the `router` for the app, and export the `router` at the end of your file.
+4. Create the `router` for the app, and export the `router` at the end of your file.x

 #### View setup

-1. Inside your `burger` directory, create a folder named `views`.
+1. Inside your `burger` directory, create a folder named `views`.x

-   * Create the `index.handlebars` file inside `views` directory.
+   * Create the `index.handlebars` file inside `views` directory.x

-   * Create the `layouts` directory inside `views` directory.
+   * Create the `layouts` directory inside `views` directory.x

-     * Create the `main.handlebars` file inside `layouts` directory.
+     * Create the `main.handlebars` file inside `layouts` directory.x

-     * Setup the `main.handlebars` file so it's able to be used by Handlebars.
+     * Setup the `main.handlebars` file so it's able to be used by Handlebars.x

-     * Setup the `index.handlebars` to have the template that Handlebars can render onto.
+     * Setup the `index.handlebars` to have the template that Handlebars can render onto.x

-     * Create a button in `index.handlebars` that will submit the user input into the database.
+     * Create a button in `index.handlebars` that will submit the user input into the database.x

 #### Directory structure